 URANUS and NEPTUNE.

-Both Uranus and Neptune are at or near solar conjunction and are unfavorable for observations until June.
+Both Uranus and Neptune are unfavourable with the latter at solar conjunction on the 28th when it lies directly behind the Sun as seen from the Earth.
+Both are unfavourable for observations until June.

 Pluto will be out of view until after April in morning skies.

-- January 4th Quadrantids ZHR is 80 per hour. ( Fairly favourable)
+- January 3rd/4th Quadrantids ZHR is 80 per hour.
+(Unfavourable)

 Plus these pages will give daily and weekly reports of this and other Comets progress.